scottyhq/blog/articles/setup_python_mac.md

 ## Obtaining Python
 If you have a Mac, you have Python already!
-It's accessible from the Terminal App type `usr/bin/python`.
-However, it's advisable to install another copy so as to not mess up Mac OSX in any way.
-Also, the system Python is a minimal distribution that's missing a lot of essential libraries for scientific computing.
+It's accessible from the Terminal App type `python`.
+However, it's advisable to install another copy to customize and not risk messing up Mac OSX in any way.

 There are a bunch of different ways to install full-featured Python.
 The most painless way is to utilize Enthought's pre-packaged [Canopy distribution](https://www.enthought.com/products/canopy/).
 It includes a minimal Matlab-like interface with a combined text editor and Python prompt, in addition to a very easy-to-use package management system.
 It's *free for academic users*, and they also have a free version with limited access to non standard Python libraries.